- University of California Policy on Personal Protective Equipment (06/12/2013);

 The following requirements pertain to all research and teaching laboratory environments utilizing hazardous chemical, hazardous biological or unsealed radiological materials (see section V., below).
 The requirements do not apply to those research and teaching laboratories that involve solely mechanical, computer, laser, other non-ionizing radiation, or electrical operations; these hazards will be addressed under separate policies, as appropriate.
 In addition, these requirements will not apply to laboratories which have been designated as non-hazardous materials use areas.
 In order to qualify as a non-hazardous materials use area, a laboratory must obtain approval and appropriate labeling from EH&S. EH&S, in cooperation with regulation mandated safety committees, has the final authority for determining whether any specific material is classified as hazardous.
 Deviations from these requirements, including the defining of specific hazardous materials use areas within rooms, may be permitted under certain conditions and will require express, written approval from EH&S.

-- Flame resistant laboratory coats must be worn when working with pyrophoric materials or large amounts (greater than four (4) liters) of flammable liquids.
+D. Flame resistant laboratory coats must be worn when working with any amount of pyrophoric materials, or any amount of flammable liquids near ignition sources.
+Flame resistant laboratory coats must be worn when working with flammable liquids in amounts that pose a greater than de minimus risk as determined by a risk assessment.
 It is recommended that cotton (or other non-synthetic material) clothing be worn during these procedures to minimize injury in the case of a fire emergency.

-- Each department or research unit shall be responsible for providing professional laundry services as needed to maintain the hygiene of laboratory coats.
-They may not be cleaned by staff members at private residences or public laundry facilities.
+F. Each department or research unit shall be responsible for providing professional laundry services as needed to maintain the hygiene of laboratory coats.
+They may not be cleaned by staff members or students at private residences or public laundry facilities.
 Any clothing that becomes contaminated with hazardous materials must be decontaminated before it leaves the laboratory.

-- Some operations and procedures may warrant further PPE, as indicated by the MSDS, the standard operating procedures for the material being used, facility policies, regulatory requirements, or the EH&S Laboratory Hazard Assessment Tool.
+H. Some operations and procedures may warrant further PPE, as indicated by the SDS, the standard operating procedures for the material being used, facility policies, regulatory requirements, or the EH&S Laboratory Hazard Assessment Tool.

 V. DEFINITIONS OF HAZARDOUS MATERIALS